- Open Access

 For those patients requiring longer term TTE follow-up, effective triage of referrals is vitally important to ensure resources are allocated to those with the most appropriate clinical need.
 Local clinical pathways, staffing and specialist skill-sets will, in some part, dictate appropriateness and timing of follow-up in these patients.
 However, this guidance advocates triage of referrals by experienced Healthcare Professionals to ensure clinical needs are met and an effective service is delivered.

 TTE follow-up has been sub-classified into native valve disease (see Tables 3, 4 and 5) and prosthetic valves, valve repair and aortic disease (see Table 6).
-Latest NICE guidance advocates the use of BSE guidelines for the assessment of valve disease severity including aortic stenosis , tricuspid and pulmonary valve disease and mitral valve disease .
+Latest NICE guidance advocates the use of BSE guidelines for the assessment of valve disease severity.
 The included follow-up timeframes for native valve disease, valve replacement, valve repair and aortic diseases allow for standardisation of care and are in keeping with previously published literature [13,14,15,16].
+These should be used in conjunction with the latest BSE recommendations for the echocardiographic assessment of aortic stenosis , tricuspid and pulmonary valve disease and mitral valve disease .
 The incorporation of “echo alerts” and “other alerts” are designed to highlight TTE features that should prompt urgent specialist review.
 There are no clinically significant differences between the recommendations herein and those published by the European Society of Cardiology and the American College of Cardiology .
 Patients under the care of a valve clinic and who require “Cardiologist / urgent Cardiologist review” should be undertaken by a valve clinic Cardiologist with valve disease competencies and expertise as this promotes best practice .

 It is also acknowledged that a considerable number of patients will have more complex disease (e.g., moderate to severe multi-valve disease or post-operative regurgitation with ventricular dysfunction).
 For these patients, an individualised approach is essential and discussion amongst the clinical team to advise on the surveillance scan period is recommended.